This blog may contain affiliate links. Read our disclosure policy for more info.

 Tours to Tikal from Flores are run every day, however, not all tours are created equal.
-For one, not all tours are in English so if you don’t speak Spanish be sure to pay the extra money for an English speaking guide.
-There are also sunrise tours like this one and sunset tours such as this one.
+For one, not all tours are in English, so if you don’t speak Spanish, be sure to pay the extra money for an English-speaking guide.

-The tour we did was a morning tour (not sunrise) that also included lunch.
+The tour we did was the sunrise tour.
 On the tour, our guide spoke perfect English and knew so much about Tikal.
 He also spotted lots of wildlife and we had a really close encounter with a cute monkey!
-However, if I had my time again I would do a sunrise tour!

 2. Watch the Sunset at a Rooftop Bar or Restaurant